 The mission of the Commission for Racial Understanding is to work for healing and transformation in ourselves, our church, and society.
 The Commission fulfills its mission by exemplifying the following values: respect, compassion, inclusion, and an appreciation of our unique differences.

 From the Book of Common Prayer, p.
 260:

 Almighty God, who created us in your image: Grant us grace fearlessly to contend against evil and to make no peace with oppression; and, that we may reverently use our freedom, help us to employ it in the maintenance of justice in our communities and among the nations, to the glory of your holy Name; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

 The Commission currently has three working groups: Training, Events, and Communication.
 The Commission is charged with facilitating Anti-Racism training, using the "Seeing the Face of God in Each Other" curriculum from The Episcopal Church.
 Depending on the audience, the training takes 8-14 hours.
-To schedule a training, or for more information please contact Allison Hauserman.
+To schedule a training, or for more information please contact the Rev. Margaret D'Anieri.

 Becoming Beloved Community is The Episcopal Church's Long-Term Commitment to Racial Healing, Reconciliation and Justice.

-The work of the Commission for Racial Understanding is supported by The Rev. Margaret D'Anieri, Canon for Mission at email@example.com and Ms. Antoinette Taylor, Administrator in the Office of Mission at firstname.lastname@example.org.
+The work of the Commission for Racial Understanding is supported by the Rev. Margaret D'Anieri, Canon for Mission and Antoinette Taylor, Administrator in the Office of Mission.
 Below are recent versions of our periodic "Resources" flyer; if you are looking for particular resources or information, please contact us.